 Participants could believe that retaliation might not be an effective deterrent, though.
 While Benesh et al. (2016) argue that continued, civil conversation might slowly reduce the extremity of hate speech, they specifically discourage hostility and aggression, which they argue can entrench the original commenter and escalate the situation.
 Indeed, Herschovis et al. (2018) found that when participants confronted incivility in the workplace, incivility was more likely to reoccur.
 In other words, the injunctive norm being highlighted by a retaliatory response might be more that aggression is acceptable than that toxicity is not, potentially encouraging toxicity as a result.

 Hypothesis 2.
-Participants will believe to a greater extent that toxicity has been dissuaded…
+Participants will believe moret that toxicity has been dissuaded…

 when the replier Benevolently Corrects or Retaliates compared to Benevolently Going Along.